 Light and fluffy pumpkin fritters (pampoen koekies) with caramel sauce.
-This recipe handed down to me by my gran is nostalgia on a plate and will become a family favorite in no time.
+This recipe handed down to me by my grandmother is nostalgia on a plate and will become a family favorite in no time.

-Whenever my gran brought a tray of these delicious pumpkin fritters out after lunch, I jumped up and down like only a little girl in love with her gran’s cooking can.
+Whenever my Ouma (Afrikaans for grandmother) brought a tray of these delicious pumpkin fritters out after lunch, I jumped up and down like only a little girl in love with her gran’s cooking could.
 I was obsessed with the light and fluffy fritters covered in rich caramel sauce.
 And now, years later, I feel no different.

-Back to these phenomenal pumpkin fritters (or as we call them in Afrikaans, Pampoen koekies), they really are all they are hyped up to be.
+These phenomenal pumpkin fritters (or as we call them in Afrikaans, Pampoen koekies), really are all they are hyped up to be.
 I once cooked a fellow food blogger friend a batch and he proceeded to eat close to 20.
 In one sitting.
 They are rich, sticky, buttery and absolutely drool-worthy.

-My gran used to serve them with this caramel sauce and I remember it being a light coloured but incredibly rich sauce.
-I normally allow it to cook a bit more to get a deeper colour but then you might need to add a bit more cream.
+My gran used to serve these fritters with this caramel sauce and I remember it being a light coloured but incredibly rich sauce.
 I also added a pinch of salt flakes as the salty caramel works so well with the pumpkin.
-Everyone I feed these to falls instantly in love with my ouma’s pampoen koekies and I guarantee that you will too!
+These fritters are an absolute crowd pleaser and you’re guaranteed to love them.